 Note: When selecting an imported journal type it will override any existing import journal in the system for the same period.

 If you used the three or four column format, you will need to select the Class (Classification) for each account to be imported.
 The classification is used by Reportance to help automatically link accounts to the master chart of accounts.
 Once an account is linked to the master chart of accounts the classification loses its relevance.

 In the Excel import process, it will automatically link the following text to classifications as shown below:

 |Revenue||"Revenue", "Income", or "R"|

 |Cost of Goods Sold||"COGS", "Cost", "Cost of Goods Sold", "Direct Cost/s" or "C"|

 |Expense||"Expense", "Expenses" or "X"|

 |Other||All other text strings, including "O"|

-If you use an established account numbering system for the account number of each account, you can automate this process by selecting the numbering system in use at Classify Account Numbers.
+If you use an established account numbering system for the account number of each account, you can automate this process by selecting the numbering system used in the Classify Account Numbers dropdown menu.

 Finally, add a journal number and date and click on Import Journal.
 The data have now been imported into Reportance.
 Return to Reportance to begin working on the file.